mydriatech/upkit-leafops/README.md

 ## Features

-* Certificate enrollment using one of the following protocols:
+* Certificate enrollment using one of the following:
-    * Built in self-signed certificate provider
+    * Built in self-signed certificate provider for testing.
+    * Certificate Management Protocol (CMP) PBMAC1 protected `InitializationRequest`.
-    * (more will be implemented here)
+    * (more will be added here)
 * Monitor revocation status of all certificates in a chain.

 ## Quick start